Admission Disclosure Statement Affidavit Submission

 if you are in Brisbane – Here

 You can find the YouTube link to view the admission settings and watch the last session.
-Usually at that session, the court deals with the applications where an oral submission is required.
+Usually at that session, the court deals with the applications where an oral submission is required or there are concern by the court on an application.

 Early Suitability Consideration